edwardzhang5/edwardzhang5/README.md

 - 📖 I’m currently studying **Computer Engineering and Finance** at the University of Florida.

+- 💼 This summer, I am interning at **Google** on the Drive Sharing team.

 - 💡 I’m currently learning about **unsupervised machine learning for image recognition**.

-- 🤔 I’m looking for **summer internship opportunities** anywhere around the United States!
+- 🤔 I’m looking for **entry-level SWE positions** anywhere around the United States!

 - 💬 Check out my personal website [here](https://edwardzhang5.github.io/) (work in progress). 👀